-Unemployment in Nigeria would have been eradicated to some extent if only investors were attracted to it.
-Companies that would have invested in Nigeria are afraid because they do not know if the corrupt practice will ruin their industries in time.
-Because of this, they refuse to invest in Nigeria.
+Unemployment in Nigeria would have been eradicated to some extent if only investors were attracted to doing business in the country.
+Companies that would have invested in Nigeria are afraid because they do not know if the corrupt practice will ruin their industries over time.
+Because of this concern, they refuse to invest in Nigeria.

-When the heads of public service are busy laundering the money that is supposed to be used to create employment for the masses and reduce poverty, what happens is that there will be a rise in the poverty level of the country.
-Just like the rise in poverty as statistically shown between 2004 and 2008.
+When the heads of public service are busy laundering the money that is supposed to be used to create employment for the masses and reduce poverty, what happens is a rise in the poverty level of the country, just like the rise in poverty shown by the statistics between 2004 and 2008.
 Since the government is selfish and does not want to help the poor, poverty continues to rise in Nigeria.

-Any country with high corruption is likely to experience developmental bankruptcy.
-A situation where some CEOs indulge in corrupt practices to make their money means that economic development will suffer.
+Any country with high corruption levels is likely to experience developmental bankruptcy.
+When some CEOs indulge in corrupt practices to make their money, economic development will suffer.
 When Nigerians keep on shifting the country’s currency to foreign countries, there will be less economic development in Nigeria.

-So many crises in Nigeria today are as a result of corruption.
+So many crises in Nigeria today are a result of corruption.
 The insecurity in Nigeria brought about by Boko Haram is a consequence of corruption.
 Corrupt politicians are fighting the government of President Goodluck Jonathan using Boko Haram as their agent because they do not want him to succeed.
-The attacks by Boko Haram have caused disorderliness in Nigeria and seriously affected the economy of the country.
+The attacks by Boko Haram have caused disorderliness in Nigeria and seriously affected the country's economy.

 Corrupt Nigerians do not truly understand the harm they are causing to other citizens.
-Corruption can be reduced by these possible remedies:
+Corruption could be reduced by these potential solutions: